Blood Glucose Level and Ways to Maintain it

 One must maintain blood glucose levels at an optimal level to reduce health risks and avoid any critical medical conditions.
-Each food item that we consume can contribute to the glucose levels in our body.
-Also some can increase the glucose levels way above the recommended level, which is unhealthy.
+Each food item that we consume contributes to the glucose levels in our bodies.
+While some have little effect on our blood sugar some can increase it way above the recommended level, which is very unhealthy.

 As a result, blood glucose levels are at their lowest point before the first meal of the day.
 Furthermore, it can change throughout the day depending on what you eat.

 The U.S. National Institutes of Health research confirm that the recommended fasting blood sugar level is below 99 milligrams per deciliter (mg/dl).
 However, these levels differ for those who already have diabetes.

 In addition, the American Diabetes Association has confirmed that the recommended glucose levels for patients with diabetes are between 80 to 130 mg/dl before eating.

 One needs to check their Glucose levels as a screening test to diagnose diabetes.
 Even when we do not have diabetes, we can even check our glucose levels using Blood Glucose Monitors.

 It is not good to have sustained hyperglycemia.
 If this condition persists for a long time, it can lead to insulin resistance in our body as our cells may become less sensitive to it, which will lead to the amount of glucose absorbed being less.

 The serious issues that one can get from sustained hyperglycemia are

-Some of the effects that severely low blood sugar levels in the body can cause include difficulty concentrating, aggressive or paranoid mentality and confusion or disorientation.
+Some of the effects that severely low blood sugar levels in the body can cause include difficulty concentrating, aggression or paranoia and confusion or disorientation.